brouberol/pico-mixer/README.md

 Now, click on the address bar of your file explorer, type `cmd` and then press the Enter key.
 You should see a terminal, opened in the folder you were in.

-Type in the following commands to install all the project dependencies (don't type the `C:\...>` part, it's just there to mimick what you see in the terminal).
+Type in the following commands to install all the project dependencies (don't type the `C:\...>` part, it's just there to mimic what you see in the terminal).

 ```console
 C:\Users\you\Downloads\pico-mixer-main\pico-mixer-main>python.exe -m venv .venv